williamrogerschi/u4_python_challenges/README.md

-# SEIR 0911 Python Challenges II
+# SEIR 0911 Python Challenges

 Before we get into Django and Database Management, lets continue practicing with this wonderful language known as Python